Mangcoding

 }

-• In production, you must never show stack traces to users (it’s a security risk).
+• In production, you should never show stack traces to users (because it’s a security risk).

-• Log files are the only source of truth for developers.
+• Log files are the single source of truth for developers.

 2. Include Request Context

-Don’t just log the error message.
-Also include :
+Next, don’t just log the error message.
+Instead, always include:

-• ip → where is it coming from?
+• ip → where did it come from?

-• params → what’s in the request body?
+• params → what was in the request body?

 3. Use Structured Logging (Not String Concatenation)